 Sometimes I take photos for a reason then later don’t remember why… Well, I am writing this page 9 months after I took the photos.
 I catch up on updating the blog and writing new pages over the winter.

-I will take more photos in 2020 and maybe I can photograph better flowers, glumes, spikelets, or whatever you want to call them.
+Maybe I can take better photos of their flowers, glumes, spikelets, or whatever you want to call them in 2021.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you.